top of page

 This course is primarily designed for early years and preschool educators and educarers in Singapore.
 The course will also be of interest to social workers, parents, and caregivers of young children.

-*Please note that priority is given to ECDA-registered preschool teachers and educarers in Singapore.
+*Please note that priority is given to ECDA-registered educators and educarers in Singapore.

 What will you achieve?